qader1/introduction-to-ML-with-python-book-exercises-/Readme.md

 	   [1  0  2]

 ## Unsupervised learning and Preprocessing
 all scaling functions have the same interface. use `fit` on the training set to find the scaling parameters and then `transform` to scale the data
+### Scalers
 1. #### MinMaxScaler
 	* scale the data so that the *Min* == 0 and *Max* == 1